 Our Top Picks for Solar Power Banks

 Our first pick is Solar Charger Teryei.
 This is a high capacity charger, with 15000mAh you should be able to charge your smartphone at least 4 times.
 The manufacturer claims that this solar charging bank can be charged in 6-8 hours when charged with cable.
 This means that solar charging will take much longer.
 However, you should get enough of power for your daily smartphone needs, of course, if you’re using it only for few texts and calls.

 For those who want to bring their solar power bank outdoors, this is a great pick as it features a robust and durable build.
 It’s made from silicone rubber meaning it’s waterproof and dustproof.
-You also get such features as a compass, metal hook to hang it on your backpack as well as LED Flashlight with four light modes.
+You also get such features as a compass, a metal hook to hang it on your backpack as well as LED Flashlight with four light modes.

 The power that solar cell outputs is proportional to the area of this solar panel, meaning if you want more effective solar charging, you need more panels.
-The main feature of this solar power bank is its dual panel design.
+The main feature of this solar power bank is its dual-panel design.
 Theoretically, it should charge your devices twice as fast as other solar power banks.
-However, you should remember that quality of the solar cell also plays a huge role.
+However, you should remember that the quality of the solar cell also plays a huge role.

-Inside you have 6,000mAh lithium polymer battery pack which should be enough for 2-3 phone charges.
+Inside you have a 6,000mAh lithium-polymer battery pack which should be enough for 2-3 phone charges.
 It also has a cool LCD Display that shows battery level.